Juan Felipe

-Juan Felipe Alves Ribeiro, better known as Juan Felipe, (born 5 December 1987) is a Brazilian footballer who plays as a midfielder for Enosis Neon Paralimni.
+Juan Felipe Alves Ribeiro, better known as Juan Felipe, (born 5 December 1987) is a Brazilian professional footballer who plays as a midfielder for Enosis Neon Paralimni.

 Career

 Juan Felipe played for Santo Andre and Red Bull Brasil, before moving to Bolivia in 2012 to play for Oriente Petrolero.
 Felipe only made nine league appearances during the season with Oriente Petrolero, scoring one goal.
 After one season in the Liga de Fútbol Profesional Boliviano he moved to São Carlos.

 On 12 July 2014, Juan Felipe signed with Bulgarian side CSKA Sofia on a two-year deal.
 He made his debut in a 4–0 home win over Haskovo on 10 August, coming on as a second-half substitute.
 His first goal came twenty days later, netting the 3rd in a 3–0 away win over Lokomotiv Plovdiv.
 On 30 November, Felipe missed a penalty for CSKA in a 0–0 draw against Marek Dupnitsa at Bonchuk Stadium.

 On 29 March 2018, Felipe signed a one-year contract, with the option of an additional year, with Kazakhstan Premier League club FC Kairat.